ShivamKumar045/GCP_Capstone/Watson Natural Language Understanding.md

 **Optional:**

-Copy the following text into the Text box:
+Click on the Input Text and paste the following text into the Text box:

 "Morehouse College, the private, all-male, historically black college in Atlanta that counts Martin Luther King among its alumni, expects its